yurimataev/laravel-docker-template/README.md

 # Laravel Docker Test

 Laravel development environment based on PHP-FPM, Nginx and MySQL, running out of Docker containers.
-This was done as `docker-compose` practice, use something like [Laradock](http://laradock.io/) for actual development.
+This was done as practice in using `docker-compose` and setting up a CI/CD pipeline; use something like [Laradock](http://laradock.io/) for actual development.

 ## Setup

-After cloning this repo, get the Laravel source code from the official repo by running:
+After cloning this repo, set up shop in the `app` folder using:

-    git submodule init
-    git submodule update
+    docker run --rm -v $(pwd):/app composer create-project laravel/laravel app

 Start everything with: